 Educate yourself on your legal options

 It’s certainly not easy to deal with the aftermath of a car accident that was caused by an uninsured or underinsured motorist.
-But as bleak as your future may seem, take comfort knowing that you may have some strong options at your disposal.
-Choosing the best course of action just requires education and maybe a little guidance, which will hopefully protect your interests in both the short and the long-term.
+But as bleak as your future may seem, take comfort in knowing that you may have some strong options at your disposal.
+Choosing the best course of action just requires education and maybe a little guidance, which will hopefully protect your interests in both the short and the long term.
 In many instances, this means working with your insurance company to find a resolution that is fair, given that oftentimes there is too much risk of non-recovery when pursuing legal action against an uninsured motorist.